Faculty Fitness for Duty - UTDPP1085

 - Faculty members are responsible for notifying their supervisors when they are not fit for duty.

 - Faculty members are responsible for notifying the supervisor when they observe a coworker acting in a manner that indicates the coworker may be unfit for duty.
 If the supervisor’s behavior is the focus of concern, faculty may inform the Provost or may call his/her designee.
-Human Resources Management (HRM) may also be consulted for additional guidance.
+The Office of Human Resources (OHR) – Employee Relations may also be consulted for additional guidance.

 - Supervisors are responsible for observing the attendance, performance, and behavior of the faculty they supervise.